ikkz/anki-eco/apps/docs/src/en/extension/style-kit.md

 - **Code Blocks** (pre, code)
 - As well as paragraphs, links, and other basic text elements.

+> [!TIP]
+> Use it with [XMarkdown](/extension/xmarkdown) for the best results!
+XMarkdown handles the rendering of text into HTML structures, while StyleKit provides beautiful styling for those structures.

 ## Features

 - **Plug and Play**: Applied to the entire card by default, no complex HTML structural changes required.